tora0515/HAHA/deployments.md

-# Deployment Records for HAHA Token and GotchiPoints Contracts
+# Deployment Records for HAHA Token and MamaGotchiGameMinato Contract

-This document records details of each deployment of the HAHA Token and GotchiPoints contracts.
+This document records details of each deployment for HAHA Token and MamaGotchiGameMinato contracts.

 ---